jastrzomb/gra_go/README.md

-#this project is a siplified game of go
+#this project is a game of othello